Honoring a Hydropower Legend: Dr. Kenneth Henwood

 • Appreciation of the relationships between project engineering, environment, and economics

-Considered the industry’s highest honor, the Dr. Kenneth Henwood Award is presented during NHA’s Clean Currents conference + tradeshow, which takes place in Cincinnati, Ohio, from October 10 – 12, 2023.
+Considered the industry’s highest honor, the Dr. Kenneth Henwood Award is presented during NHA’s Clean Currents conference + tradeshow, which takes place in Portland, Oregon, from October 7-10, 2024.

 A photo of Dr. Kenneth Henwood and his dog.